-The new Trump Account has created interest among parents looking for tax-advantaged ways to save for a child's future.
-To open one, the IRS requires Form 4547, Trump Account Election(s).
-This form is used to establish the account and, if the child qualifies, elect the $1,000 federal pilot contribution.
+The new Trump Account has drawn interest from parents looking for tax-advantaged ways to save for a child's future.
+To open one, the IRS requires Form 4547, Trump Account Election(s), which establishes the account and, if the child qualifies, elects the $1,000 federal pilot contribution.

 What is Trump Account Form 4547?